rafaelromao/start-docker/README.md

 # start-docker
-Powershell command to prepare docker commands to use via powershell
+Powershell command to prepare docker-machines

 ## Prerequisites
-- boot2docker must be installed (no need to run the "boot2docker Start" script)
+- Docker ToolBox must be installed
 - Git bin folder must be on the system PATH
 - Powershell execution policy must be set to remotesigned, at least
 - Hyper-V must be disabled